 - Add buttermilk and stir in with a wooden spoon until combined.

-- Place dough on a lightly floured surface and pat out until it’s about an inch and a half high.
+- Place dough on a lightly floured surface and pat out.
+Fold the dough in half several times to create layers.
+Press out until it's about an inch and a half high.

-- Using a circular cookie cutter or juice glass cut out 12-15 biscuits.
+- Using a circular biscuit cutter or juice glass cut out 12-15 biscuits.

 - Place on an un-greased cookie sheet.